 - Fort Good Hope (Mackenzie River)

 It’s not too late to take actions to be ready before the water comes.
 Get simple, practical tips:

 Hay River and K’at’lodeeche First Nation

-- GNWT hired contractors continue assessment work in Hay River and K’at’lodeeche First Nation.
+- There are GNWT hired contractors that have arrived in Hay River and K’at’lodeeche First Nation to begin assessment work.

 When trouble comes, Northerners come together.
 And that’s amazing – but donation overrun can be problematic.
 Here are the ways we’re recommending you donate and help out:

 - Donate cash to United Way: United Way’s flood campaign is endorsed by the Town of Hay River and GNWT.
 Cash will be able to be put to good use and won’t overrun responders.